The

 Loading the Camera

 The winding system for the Blender 35 uses a reloadable film cassette as a take-up holder.
 This cassette is assembled with the spindle upside down.
-First, cut the leader off your film and tape it to the take-up spindle with both spool ends facing up.

 Slip cassette outer cover over spindle so that resulting assembly mirrors the supply roll.